emurdnt/take-home-assignment-react/README.md

 docker-compose up
 ```

-You can now access the frontend via http://localhost:3000.
+You can now access the front end via http://localhost:3000.
 Use the following accounts to login:
 `email: bob@example.com password:password `